 Joy’s instructions don’t detail HOW to do the loop exchange move, because that was covered in other works by her and Noémi Speiser, she just advises to first shift the loops on the two braiders’ neighboring hands down one position to make the loop exchange easier to do.
 (Only one of the two braiders really needs to do this, the one I call the “initiator”.)

-That loop exchange move between the two braiders is the same as in many other 2-person braids.
-I show a step-by-step photo sequence just for this loop exchange move in my 2013 post Braid a 10-loop braid with a friend (which teaches a doubled square braid, not a letterbraid).
-The photo sequence detail is below the video.
-Scroll below the video a little ways to get to it.
+The loop exchange is the same as in many other 2-person braids.
+See the step-by-step photo sequence of the loop exchange move in my 2013 post Braid a 10-loop braid with a friend (that post teaches a doubled square braid, not a letterbraid, however the loop exchange is the same).
+The photo sequence is below the video, scroll down a little ways to get to it.

-The letter charts (following the letter charts is an additional process from making the braiding moves):
+The letter charts (following the letter charts is a separate process from making the braiding moves):

-Column headings in charts: the column headings in my downloadable charts refer to the fingers used for my solo-braider method.
-Charts for two braiders are exactly the same, except for the column headings (each column is for a particular finger).
+Column headings in charts: Each column in a chart is for a particular finger.
+The column headings in my own charts refer to the fingers used for my solo-braider method.
+A chart for two cooperating braiders looks exactly the same, except for the column headings – just relabel the headings as follows:

-For two braiders: the left 4 columns are for the LEFT braider; the right 4 columns are for the RIGHT braider, and the headings of each individual column (left to right across all 8 columns) should be:
+For two braiders: the left 4 columns are for the LEFT braider; the right 4 columns are for the RIGHT braider.
+The headings of each individual column (left to right across all 8 columns) should be:

 La Lb Rb Ra – La Lb Rb Ra